insight-platform/Savant/docs/adapters.md

 ### Display Sink Adapter

-Display sink adapter opens a window to play every processed stream:
+The display sink adapter opens player windows where displays every processed stream:

 The adapter parameters are set with environment variables: